FASTER Quick Start Guide

 MobaXterm is an enhanced terminal for Windows with a built-in X11 server, tabbed SSH client, built-in file editor, SFTP functionality, and other useful features.
 You may download MobaXterm from: http://mobaxterm.mobatek.net/download.html

 You will need to choose which license (free Home edition, or professional) and then select the Portable or Installer edition.
-The Installer edition works best on your personal machine, when you have the privileges to install software.
+The Installer edition works best on your personal machine when you have the privilege to install software.
 The portable version may be necessary when using a lab workstation, for example.
 (Be sure to check if MobaXterm is already installed in the Windows Start menu.)

 You may create saved sessions for connecting to faster.hprc.tamu.edu.
 See http://mobaxterm.mobatek.net/documentation.html#1_2 for instructions.
 For example: